visit-dav/visit/src/doc/cli_manual/functions.rst

   OverlayDatabase(databaseName, state) -> integer

-databaseName : type
+databaseName : string
-    A string containing the name of the new plot database.
+    The name of the new plot database.

-state : type
+state
     The time state at which to open the database.

-return value : integer
+return type : CLI_return_t
     The OverlayDatabase function returns an integer value of 1 for success and 0 for failure.